Rayonnant: Decorated Style in England

-An English version of the Rayonnant style began to appear in England in the middle of the 13th century.
-Later scholars gave the English version the term "Decorated Period".
+An English derivative of the Rayonnant style began to appear in the middle of the 13th century.
+Thomas Rickman gave the English version the term "Decorated Period".
 English Historians sometimes subdivide this style into two periods, based on the predominant motifs of the designs.
-The first, the Geometric style, lasted (about 1245 or 50 until 1315 or 1360), where ornament tended to be based on straight lines, cubes and circles, followed by the Curvilinear style (from about 1290 or 1315 until 1350 or 1360) which used gracefully curving lines.
+The first, the Geometric style (c.1245-1315), where ornament was more like that of the French Rayonnant, being based on the lines of the structure, followed by the Curvilinear style (c.1290-1360) which used S-shaped ogee curves.